termigator1359/Calamity-Boss-Guide/prehm/EoW.md

     * **Ranger**: Firestorm Cannon pierces, Opal Striker just deals a lot of damage for 1 bullet cost, Minishark is better than Pumpler if you use Shark Tooth Necklace.

-    * **Melee**: Boomerang pierces, Ball'o’Hurt also can pierce in some cases, Claws are just claws.
+    * **Melee**: Boomerang pierces, Ball'o'Hurt also can pierce in some cases, Claws are just claws.

     * **Mage**: piercing?
 Piercing.

-    * **Summoner**: Sun Spirits aren't here because crits aren’t worth the lack of constant piercing damage.
+    * **Summoner**: Sun Spirits aren't here because crits aren't worth the lack of constant piercing damage.

     * **Throwing**: same as everything else, you want as much piercing as you can get.